airpair/how-to-integrate-stripe-payments/post.md

 ## 1. Obtain the Stripe token (`source`)

 The parameter `source` is a crucial parameter when charging clients with Stripe.
-This parameter can be either a token (which we will obtain in this exercise) or a customer ID (mostly used for recurring payments which we will discuss in another tutorials).
+This parameter can be either a token (which we will obtain in this exercise) or a customer ID (mostly used for recurring payments which we will discuss in another tutorial).
 As we will be charging the client's credit card, we'll therefore need to obtain the token.
 Note that when obtaining the token, the server also validates the credit card input of the user.

 There are two options to obtain a Stripe token: